Ron Vlaar: Feyenoord

 With the arrival of the new Feyenoord coach Bert van Marwijk and new centre back partner Kevin Hofland in the 2007–08 season, Vlaar was ready to make the next step in his development.
 He started the season well by helping the club keep a clean sheet in the first three league matches.
 During which, Vlaar scored his first goal of the season, in a 5–0 win against NAC Breda on 26 August 2007.
-However, on 16 September 2007, he got injured in the Eredivisie away match against Roda JC and was substituted in the 41st minute, as Feyenoord won 3–1.
+However, on 16 September 2007, he was injured in the Eredivisie away match against Roda JC and was substituted in the 41st minute, as Feyenoord won 3–1.
 Vlaar needed a surgery on the cruciate ligament and was out for the rest of the season.
 After the surgery, Vlaar was confronted with an additional setback, as he had a bacterial infection.
 While on the sidelines, Vlaar signed a contract extension with the club, keeping him until 2012.
 Shortly after signing a contract with Feyenoord, he said: "I'm going to do everything I can to be at the first training session on July 5th.
 The only thing I don't do is fight duels.
 But otherwise things are going very well.
 I am pleased with the confidence expressed in this new contract.
 It gives me a helping hand."
 At the end of the 2007–08 season, Vlaar went on to make four appearances and scoring once in all competitions.